sbborders/meteor-collection-softremovable/README.md

-This package is a fork from https://github.com/zimme/meteor-collection-softremovable to support Autoform 6.3+ and I converted code to JavaScript.
-Now it supports last Meteor releases (tested up to 2.4).
+This package is a fork from [zimme/meteor-collection-softremovable](https://github.com/zimme/meteor-collection-softremovable) with these changes:
+* support Autoform 6.3+
+* code converted from CoffeeScript to JavaScript
+* support to new MongoDB Package Async API

 # Soft remove for collections